pradyroy/rest-basics/README.md

 ## rest-basics
-Scaffold for starting a simple REST api project using Spring MVC.
-For practice by college students or trainees.
+Scaffold for starting a simple REST api project for CRUD operations on a model using Spring MVC.
+It can be useful for beginners (students) attempting to practice on the topic.

 ### Requires JDK 8 as minimum version and Maven 3.x.x for compile and build